obervinov/users-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/v1.0.5/icons/build.png" width="25" title="class"> RateLimiter class
 ### Class Initialization

-The `RateLimiter` class provides rate limiting functionality for Telegram bot requests.
-It is used to control the rate at which requests are allowed for a specific user.
+The `RateLimiter` class provides the speed limit functionality for requests to the Telegram bot.
+It is used to control the rate at which requests are resolved for a specific user.

 - `vault (any)`: Configuration for initializing the Vault client.
-  - `(object) VaultClient instance`: For interacting with the Vault API.
+  - `(VaultClient)`: an already initialized instance for interacting with the Vault API.
-  - `(dict) Configuration`: For initializing a VaultClient instance in this class.
+  - `(dict)`: configuration for initializing a VaultClient instance in this class.

-- `user_id (str)`: The user ID for which rate limits are applied.
+- `user_id (str)`: User ID for checking speed limits.

 - **Examples:**

-  - Initialize with a VaultClient instance and a user ID:
+  - Initialize with a `VaultClient`` instance:
     ```python
     limiter = RateLimiter(vault=vault_client, user_id='User1')
     ```

-  - Initialize with a configuration dictionary and a user ID:
+  - Initialize with a Vault configuration `dictionary`:
     ```python
     vault_config = {
         "name": "my_project",